janhaslik/Asura-Crow/README.md

-# Asura Crow: Google Search Engine Clone
+# Asura Crow: Search Engine

 Author: [Jan Haslik](https://github.com/janhaslik)

-Asura Crow is a project aimed at replicating the functionality of a basic search engine similar to Google.
+Asura Crow is a project aimed at replicating the functionality of a basic search engine.
 It involves crawling, indexing, and searching functionalities implemented using C++, Go, and MongoDB.
 Various algorithms such as TF-IDF and BM25 are applied to enhance the search results.
-Additionally, a responsive web application is constructed using React.js to provide a user-friendly interface for searching.

 ## Components